Internet Protocol television: History

 In 2008, Pakistan Telecommunication Company Limited (PTCL) launched IPTV under the brand name of PTCL Smart TV in Pakistan.
 This service is available in 150 major cities of the country offering 140 live channels.

 In 2010, CenturyLink – after acquiring Embarq (2009) and Qwest (2010) – entered five U.S. markets with an IPTV service called Prism.
 This was after successful test marketing in Florida.
-Later in 2010, Bell Canada (a major division, if not the largest division of BCE) announced it would begin offering residential and business/commercial customers in Montreal, Quebec and Toronto, Ontario IPTV over a number of different modalities, including fiber-to-the-home, fiber-to-the-node and DSL.
-This flavor of IPTV would be packaged with other services and branded as "Bell Fibe," providing Canadian customers with everything from local analog trunk connectivity (POTS), to DSL and fiber Internet to TV service via IPTV.
-Bell further announced in the September 13th (2010) press release it would begin deploying fiber optic ethernet to homes in Montreal and Toronto.
-Bell has since continued to install fiber optic ethernet to homes (fiber-to-the-home) across Ontario and Quebec, Bell Canada's two largest customer territories (otherwise known as the 401 corridor).
+Later in 2010, Bell Canada (a major division, if not the largest division of BCE) announced it would begin offering residential and business/commercial customers in Montreal, Quebec and Toronto, Ontario IPTV over a number of different modalities, including fibre to the home, fibre to the node and DSL.
+This flavour of IPTV would be packaged with other services and branded as "Bell Fibe," providing Canadian customers with everything from local analogue trunk connectivity (POTS), to DSL and fibre Internet to TV service via IPTV.
+Bell further announced in the September 13th (2010) press release it would begin deploying fiber optic Ethernet to homes in Montreal and Toronto.
+Bell has since continued to install fiber optic Ethernet to homes (fibre to the home) across Ontario and Quebec, Bell Canada's two largest customer territories.
 Bell was very successful with the deployment of the Bell Fibe product offering.
-Many customers in Ontario and Quebec switched from legacy (coaxial) cable companies to Bell's Fibe product because of Bell's marketing around IPTV and their at home wireless PVR offering.
+Many customers in Ontario and Quebec switched from legacy (coaxial) cable companies to Bell's Fibe product because of Bell's marketing around IPTV and their at-home wireless PVR offering.
 Bell's wireless PVR would permit customers to place a TV anywhere they wanted - as long as they had a power outlet.
 Bell Fibe TV commercials would show young families watching TV outside on the couch with large 70+ inch LCDs and their Bell Fibe wireless PVR.